Canadian

 The vertebrae (the bones of the spine) rest on the pelvis.
 So a tilted pelvis could, in turn, cause the vertebrae to become misaligned.
 A previously straight spine (below left) may become crooked and misaligned (below right), a condition known as scoliosis.
 Such a deformity may compress nerves as they leave the spine, causing further nerve dysfunction.

-more clumsily and be more prone to falls.
+Patients with motor neuropathy may also move more clumsily and be more prone to falls.

-to the right that he needs both an ankle brace and a
+So severe is the motor neuropathy of the patient to the right that he needs both an ankle brace and a walker to get around.

 Sometimes there is just pain.
-Constant, unrelenting pain.
-Unassociated with any stimulus.
+Constant, unrelenting pain, unassociated with any stimulus.
 No injury.
 No wound.
 Just pain.

 This, too can become profound.
 Many doctors in the wound care field can relate stories of having found needles, pins, thumbtacks, and nails in the foot without the patient noticing.

-The author of this web page once found a jack (as with the children's
+The author of this web page once found a jack (as with the children's game ball and jacks, right) inside a 36-year-old female patient's heelbone.

-the problem because of the smell of the infection that developed.
+The patient couldn't feel having stepped on it; she only noticed the problem because of the smell of the infection that developed.

 In many cases, amputations can be performed in the neuropathic patient, without the need for anesthesia, so profound is the neuropathy.